Simone Menezes: Career

-In 2021 Philharmonie de Paris comissionated a symphonic project around Amazon Rainforest that Simone developped in partenaire with the photographer Sebastiao Salgado, a concert combining the music of Villa-Lobos and Philip Glass with the images of the photographer.
+In 2021 Philharmonie de Paris commissioned a symphonic project around Amazon Rainforest that Simone developed in partnership with the photographer Sebastiao Salgado, a concert combining the music of Villa-Lobos and Philip Glass with the images of the photographer.
 The project, acclaimed by "The Guardian", made its debut at the Philharmonie de Paris and went on tour in several cities around the world, passing by the Barbican in London, the Pacco da Musica in Rome among others.

-In the Universal Exposition of Dubai in 2022, she also leads the concert "The beauty will save the world" with Cartier Womens Initiative as part of the Women's Pavilion at the Universal exhibition in Dubai, bringing a first female conductor, ensemble and a female choir to this country.
+In the Universal Exposition of Dubai in 2022, she also leads the concert "The beauty will save the world" with Cartier Women's Initiative as part of the Women's Pavilion at the Universal exhibition in Dubai, bringing a first female conductor, ensemble and a female choir to this country.

+In 2022, the Amazonia project was released as a CD under the Alpha label, recorded with the Zürich Philharmonia.
+This project has been presented by prestigious ensembles, including the Frankfurt Radio Orchestra, the Luxembourg Philharmonie, and the Spanish National Orchestra and Choir, among others.

+The Metanoia project won the International Classical Music Documentary Award for Best Performance/Documentary.

+In 2023, Simone Menezes was honored as one of the 100 Femmes de Culture.